aherne/php-sql-data-access-api/README.md

 - **sql**: holds global connection information for SQL servers used
     - {ENVIRONMENT}: name of development environment (to be replaced with "local", "dev", "live", etc)
         - **server**: stores connection information about a single server via attributes:
-            - *name*: (optional) unique sql server identifier.
+            - *name*: (optional) unique identifier.
 Required if multiple sql servers are used for same environment!
             - *driver*: (mandatory) PDO driver name (pdo drivers)
             - *host*: (mandatory) server host name.
             - *port*: (optional) server port.
 If not set, default server port is used.